fverdugo/PartitionedArrays.jl/docs/src/usage.md

 in a generic way, independent from the message passing back-end used to run them.
 The basic abstraction of this model consists in expressing distributed data using array containers.
 The particular container type will depend on the back-end used to run the code in parallel.
 MPI is one of the possible back-ends, used to run large cases on computational clusters.
+However, one can also use serial arrays to prototype and debug complex codes in an effective way.

 ## Basic usage